Lisbon Beaches: A Guide to the Best Beaches Around Lisbon

 📌 Getting to beaches in Sintra

 • How far is it?
-It takes roughly 40 minutes to get there from Lisbon by car.
+Roughly 40 minutes from Lisbon by car.

-• Tip: Take a walk to the south side of the Adraga beach where you will find the Pedra de Alvidrar, a huge rock formation which drops almost vertically into the sea.
+• Tip: Walk to the south side of Adraga beach to find the Pedra de Alvidrar, a rock formation that drops nearly vertically into the sea.
+Worth it.

 2Beaches in Cascais